 Where: The Cornish Hamper Store | Amazon

-Can you believe that I almost forgot to put something cream tea-related on this list of gifts for tea drinkers?
+Can you believe that I almost forgot to put something cream tea-related on this list of gifts for tea lovers?
 It also occurred to me, as I was adding this item to the list, that I didn’t know the difference between “afternoon tea”, “high tea” and “Cornish cream tea” — and for an avid tea drinker, it’s pretty shocking that I don’t know.

 According to afternoontea.co.uk, afternoon tea is a “tea-related ritual … composed of sandwiches (usually cut delicately into ‘fingers’), scones with clotted cream and jam, sweet pastries and cakes”, and has been a concept since about the 1840s.